rainforestapp/tester-chrome-extension/CONTRIBUTING.md

 Bug reports are welcome, but please follow these guidelines:

+1. Unless you're experienced with submitting bug reports, it's best to ask on the [tester forum](https://forum.rainforestqa.com/) first.
+There are many people willing to help walk through problems and/or prepare a good bug report.
-1. Make sure your issue is extension-related and not a problem with the tester terminal, VMs, etc.
+2. Make sure your issue is extension-related and not a problem with the tester terminal, VMs, etc.
-2. Look through existing open issues to see if your issue has already been reported.
+3. Look through existing open issues to see if your issue has already been reported.
-3. If it hasn't already been reported, open a new issue with *as many details as possible* (ideally, steps to consistently reproduce the issue).
+4. When you report a bug, make sure you have *both* of the following:
+   - What isn't working *from your perspective* (example: "The extension doesn't turn green and I'm not getting work").
+   - *As many details as possible* about what's going wrong.
+Ideally, this would mean steps to consistently reproduce the issue.
+At minimum, you'll want to include the exact browser version you're using (which you can find at chrome://chrome) and also the JS console logs.

 Keep each GitHub issue focused on a single problem (don't put multiple problems in the same issue).

 Examples of good bug reports: